How to Monitor the Uptime of Your Website (+Tools)

 1. Sign up for a website monitoring service.

-These tools check your website 24/7, providing detailed reports on performance levels and uptimes.
-This data can then be used to make any necessary adjustments to ensure your website is up and running at all times.
+Uptime monitoring tools check your website 24/7, providing detailed reports on performance levels and uptimes.
+The data from these tools can help you make any necessary adjustments to ensure your website is always up and running.

 2. Configure monitoring settings.